gt3/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 $$ \begin{equation} k = \frac{\log(1 - p)}{\log(1 - W^n)} \end{equation} $$

-The table below shows the number of samples required for different choices of noise and model size.
-It's evident that $k$ increases sharply as $n$ increases.
+The table below summarizes the effect of of noise and model size on number of iterations $k$.
+In the case of line fitting if we assume 50% of data points are outliers, we'd need 17 iterations to achieve 99% success rate.
+It's also evident that $k$ increases sharply as $n$ increases.

 <div class="fig figcenter">
   <img src="{{ site.baseurl }}/assets/pixels/RANSAC-number-of-iterations.png">